MateuszWen/MonitoringDeploy/README.md

 Directory "roles" contains roles for Grafana, Prometheus, and node-exporter deployment.

 ## GitHub Actions pipeline
+The functionality of the pipeline could be divided into two stages.

+ 1. Creating of infrastructure
+ 2. Deployment of configuration

 File pipeline.yml is implemented under the .github/workflows directory.
-To trigger pipeline, you have to do it manually.
+To trigger the pipeline, you have to do it manually.

-In order to execute code without trouble, you have to define 3 variables in GitHub repository:

- - SSH_PRIVATE_KEY,
- - HOST_ADDRESS,
- - HOST_USER.

-To ensure confidentiality, SSH_PRIVATE_KEY should be stored as a secure variable.

 ## How to us?

- 1. Just create dump virtual machine with Linux OS,
- 2. clone the project to your remote repository,
+In order to execute code without trouble, you must create a Storage Account with a container on your Azure environment.
+Moreover, have to create a Service principal account with Contributor privilege to subscription.

+ 1. Create a Storage Account with the container.
+ 2. Alter the following variables in the backend.tfvars:
+- resource_group_name =  &lt; name of Storage Account resource group &gt;
+- storage_account_name = &lt;name of Storage Account &gt;
+- container_name =  &lt;container name &gt;
+ 4. Create a Service principal account with Contributor privilege to subscription.
+ 5. Define the following variables in GitHub repository secrets:
+ - AZURE_CLIENT_ID,
+ - AZURE_CLIENT_SECRET,
+ - AZURE_TENANT_ID,
+ - MVP_SUBSCRIPTION,
+ - SSH_PRIVATE,
+ - SSH_PUBLIC.

- 3. add the above variables to GiHub repository,
+All above variables must be stored as secure variables to ensure confidentiality.

- 4. then change tab to "Actions" and Run pipeline using "main" branch.
+4. Optionally modify variables.tf.